nousheenali/Cub3d/README.md

 ## REFERENCES

 1. The calculations used in the program are based on the [permadi's raycasting tutorial](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/).
-We have used the images from the same article for better understanding.
+We have used the images from the same article here for better understaning.

 2. [Abrar's raycasting tutorial](https://github.com/Saxsori/ray-cast)